OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Netmasks

-netmask is used to determine how much of the address is used for the network portion and how much for the host portion as we have seen.
+**Netmask** is used to determine how much of the address is used for the network portion and how much for the host portion as we have seen.
 It is also used to determine network and broadcast addresses.

 Network Class | Decimal | Hex | Binary
 ------------- | ------- | --- | ------